- [email protected]415 979 2324Download vCard

-Mr. Cummins’ practice areas include transportation and marine insurance, maritime casualty, property damage and personal injury defense, subrogation (both landside and marine), commercial litigation, and contract negotiation and drafting, with an emphasis on transportation and maritime related transactions, including Project Cargo.
+Mr. Cummins, who is one of the original members of the firm, has been practicing for more than 20 years.
+His practice areas include property and marine insurance, maritime casualty, property damage and personal injury defense, subrogation (both landside and marine), commercial litigation, and contract negotiation and drafting, with an emphasis on transportation, construction, and maritime related transactions.

 He has successfully prosecuted and defended numerous cases through trial and appeal.
-He assists insurers in recovery and coverage, including bad faith and fraud, and also represents their insureds in claims involving vessel repairs, marina liability, property damage and personal injuries.
-Mr. Cummins also assists manufacturers with product liability claims at all stages of litigation, from pre-suit through trial.
+He assists insurers in recovery and coverage matters, including bad faith and fraud, and represents their insureds in claims involving vessel repairs, marina and port liability, storage, property damage and personal injuries.
+He also assists commercial clients and public entities in resolving disputes, including product liability and international business and maritime transactions.
+He also regularly advises and assists clients with negotiating and drafting contracts, including charter parties (voyage, time, and bare boat), towage, vessel purchase and repair, construction, and other landside issues.

 His published case results include Motorola v.
 Federal Express, 308 F. 2d 995 (9th Cir.
 2002), a case which involved two issues of first impression before the Ninth Circuit Court of Appeals, and Nissan Fire and Marine and Hitachi Data v.
 Bax Global, 2008 U.S.App.
 LEXIS 12624 (9th Cir.
-2008).
+2008), and unpublished results include American Guard Services, Inc., v.
+First Mercury Ins.
+Co., (9th Cir.
+2018); wherein, the court, affirmed the lower court’s finding that no duty to defend or indemnify existed under the CGL policy.
+Mr. Cummins was also amicus counsel in 2019 before the United States Supreme Court in the case The Dutra Group v.
+Batterton, 139 S.Ct.
+2275 (2019), in which the Court held that the preclusive effect of the Jones Act limits recoverable damages to compensatory damages, and thus bars recovery of punitive damages.

 California State Bar